Carriage Services (CSV)

 Carlos R. Quezada, Vice Chairman of the Board and Chief Executive Officer

-Carlos R. Quezada was appointed Chief Executive Officer of Carriage Services in June 2023.
-He joined the company in 2020 as Vice President of Cemetery Sales and Marketing and has since held several key roles, including Senior Vice President of Sales and Marketing, Executive Vice President and Chief Operating Officer, and President.
-Prior to joining Carriage Services, Mr. Quezada served as a Managing Director at Service Corporation International (SCI) from 2009 to 2020, where he played a pivotal role in sales and operations.
-His career also includes leadership positions such as CEO, President, COO, and CMO for privately held multiunit entities in the hospitality industry.
-It is not explicitly stated whether he founded companies or sold companies he was previously involved with to an acquirer.
-Information regarding a pattern of managing companies backed by private equity firms is not explicitly available.
+Carlos R. Quezada was named Chief Executive Officer of Carriage Services in June 2023, bringing over three decades of leadership and operational expertise.
+He joined the Company in 2020 as Vice President of Cemetery Sales and Marketing, subsequently holding key roles such as Senior Vice President of Sales and Marketing, Executive Vice President and Chief Operating Officer, and President.
+Before joining Carriage Services, Mr. Quezada was a Managing Director at Service Corporation International (SCI) from 2009 to 2020, focusing on sales and operations.
+His career also includes leadership positions, such as CEO, President, COO, and CMO, for privately held multiunit entities in the hospitality industry.
+Mr. Quezada holds a Master's in Management from Tulane University and an MBA in Finance from Universidad Francisco Marroquín.

 John Enwright, Senior Vice President, Chief Financial Officer and Treasurer